Coronavirus (Covid-19) information for incoming students

 The Covid 19-situation in Sweden

 Since the Covid-19 outbreak, the Swedish Government has presented a range of different measures to limit the spread of the coronavirus and mitigate its impact.
 The high vaccination rate combined with the fact that the omicron variant results in fewer cases of serious illness compared to other variants, has reduced the burden on society.
-In light of this, the Government and the Swedish Public Health Agency decided that measures in response to COVID-19 were to be phased out as of 9 February 2022.
+In light of this, the Government and the Swedish Public Health Agency decided that measures in response to Covid-19 were to be phased out as of 9 February 2022.
+The situation remains unchanged as of the last update of this page.
 Please visit the link below to learn more about the Swedish Government's work in response to the pandemic.

 Lund University without coronavirus restrictions